 There are numerous causes to incapacity, whether temporary or permanent.
 The Civil Code of Québec has provided for several mechanisms to ensure that individuals who can no longer handle their affairs are protected.
 Once declared, an incapacity prevents a person from fully exercising their civil rights.
-As long as you are in full possession of your faculties, you can draw up a mandate seeking to protect yourself in the event of incapacity, and therefore avoid having to be subjected to the tutorship and curatorship rules as well as the public Curator supervision.
+As long as you are in full possession of your faculties, you can draw up a mandate seeking to protect yourself in the event of incapacity, and therefore avoid having to be subjected to the tutorship rules as well as the public Curator supervision.

-If you do not have a protection mandate, the Civil Code of Québec provides a form of protective supervision (tutorship or curatorship), depending on the degree of the incapacity, and a court procedure must be undertaken.
+If you do not have a protection mandate, the Civil Code of Québec provides the opening of a tutorship that could be modulated depending on your faculties at the time of the occurence of your incapacity, and a court procedure must be undertaken.